robertsean1995/oawk/README.md

 <hr>

-**OAWK Programming ("o/awk/p" or "Oawk") is an object-oriented extension of AWK, implemented as a fork of mawk.
-It preserves AWK's lightweight, text-processing-oriented design while extending the language with classes, objects, methods, first-class functions, decorators, reflection, and an interactive REPL.
-Oawk is intended to explore how far AWK can be extended toward object-oriented and dynamic programming without abandoning the language that makes AWK distinct.
+**OAWK Programming ("o/awk/p" or "Oawk") is an interpreter of the Awk programming language that extends functionality by adding object orientation and various supporting capabilities.
+This idea was originally conceived while trying to improve my own offensive security methodologies by marrying Bash and Awk.
+The pseudo-class structure I tried to implement in Bash was not sufficient, so I decided to fork my preferred Awk implementation.
 Oawk is a fork of [Mawk](https://invisible-island.net/mawk/).**

-**The name "Oawk" is derived from "Object-Oriented Awk" and follows the same naming convention as other Awk implementations.
+**The name "Oawk" is derived from "Object-Oriented Awk" and follows the same naming convention as other Awk implementations (e.g. Nawk, Gawk, Mawk, etc.).
 The logo is made to resemble a regular expression in the same style as Grep ("g/re/p"), and the chickens are a lighthearted reference to the programming methodology for which Oawk was created.
 See [Bawk](https://github.com/robertsean1995/bawk) for more information.**

-- Extends AWK with native classes, objects, instance state, methods, and lifecycle behavior.
+- Preserves traditional Awk syntax, semantics, and text-processing capabilities.
-- Preserves traditional AWK syntax, semantics, and text-processing capabilities.
+- Extends Awk with native classes, objects, instance state, methods, and lifecycle behavior.
 - Treats functions as first-class runtime values that can be stored, passed, returned, and dynamically replaced.
 - Uses decorators to introduce a more dynamic runtime model beyond basic object-oriented syntax and semantics.
 - Provides runtime reflection for inspecting Oawk values and objects.
 - Includes an interactive REPL for exploratory and general-purpose programming.
-- Remains based on mawk, retaining its small and performance-oriented foundation.
+- Remains based on Mawk, retaining its small and performance-oriented foundation.

 <hr>